percepio/TraceRecorderSource/streamports/TCPIP/Readme-Streamport.txt

    https://percepio.com/docs/FreeRTOS/manual/index.html#Creating_and_Loading_Traces___Introduction

-2. Make sure all .c and .h files from this stream port folder is included in your build, and that no other variant of trcStreamingPort.h is included.
+2. Make sure all .c and .h files from this stream port folder is included in your build, and that no other variant of trcStreamPort.h is included.

 3. In lwipopts.h, make sure you have this line: